shimspedy/sengov/content/articles/what-you-need-to-know-about-acp-alternative.md

 ACP was established in December 2021 as a successor to the Emergency Broadband Benefit (EBB) program, which was also a temporary pandemic relief measure.
 The ACP was designed to provide a short-term solution for affordable internet access.
 Its funding was limited, leading to the decision for the ACP to end in 2024.

 ### What Should You Do Next?
 Act now to avoid any service interruption.
 Explore all available options and take proactive steps to ensure the transition process is complete.
-AirTalk Wireless strongly recommends choosing one of the options offered to avoid losing both your monthly free phone benefits and your phone number.
-Transfer your ACP benefit to Lifeline now, and stay connected with minimal disruption.
+Wireless companies are strongly recommending choosing one of the options offered to avoid losing both your monthly free phone benefits and your phone number by Transfering your ACP benefit to Lifeline now, and stay connected with minimal disruption.